Use of LIT

 What Is LIT?

-a resource for Western Washington University students, a self-instructional
+a resource for Western Washington University students, a self-paced

-tutorial to teach them basic library and research skills.
+tutorial that teaches basic library and research skills.
 It covers

 the research process from initial topic selection to citation styles

-or it can be accessed directly from http://www.library.wwu.edu/lit/.
+LIT can also be accessed directly from http://www.library.wwu.edu/lit/.